 \section{Introduction}

 The reconstruction of genealogies from sequencing data in the presence of recombination has remained an important but challenging problem.
-Several algorithms have been developed recently for recovering the topology of local trees between recombination breakpoints, capable of tackling very large datasets using heuristic methods \parencite[e.g.][]{Kelleher19, relate}.
-However, all methods that use sequencing data alone rely on mutations in the genealogical history in order to detect recombination and determine the ordering of coalescence events.
+Several tools have been developed for recovering the topology of genealogies, with some recent methods capable of tackling very large datasets using heuristic and approximate approaches \citep[e.g.][]{Kelleher19, relate}.
+However, all methods that use sequencing data rely on mutations in the genealogical history in order to detect recombination and determine the ordering of coalescence events.
 Particularly when mutation rates are low, there may thus be significant uncertainty in the shape of the reconstructed local trees.
-Some tools \parencite[such as ARGweaver,][]{argweaver} instead infer a distribution over genealogies, allowing inference methods to integrate over this uncertainty, although these are generally limited by computational power and can handle only moderate sample sizes.
+Some tools \citep[such as ARGweaver,][]{argweaver} instead infer a distribution over genealogies, allowing inference methods to integrate over this uncertainty, although these are generally limited by computational power and can handle only moderate sample sizes.

-In this article, we calculate the probability that the true topology of the genealogy can be recovered from the data, either in full or up to a specified number of ambiguous internal edges, under some simplifying assumptions.
-This sheds light on the performance of heuristic reconstruction methods, by quantifying how close to the truth they might get in the best case scenario, and the performance of methods exploring the distribution over compatible genealogies, by giving a sense of the size of the search space.
+In this article, we calculate the probability that the true topology of the genealogy (disregarding branch lengths) can be recovered from the data, either in full or up to a specified number of ambiguous internal edges, under some simplifying assumptions.
+This sheds light both on the performance of heuristic reconstruction methods (by quantifying how close to the true history they might get in the best case scenario) and methods exploring the posterior distribution over compatible genealogies (by giving a sense of the size of the search space).